 The Basics: Course credit from study abroad

-There are differences in course credit and grades on the Berkeley transcript depending on the sponsor of your study abroad program.
+There are differences in course credit and grades on the Berkeley transcript depending on the provider of your study abroad program.

 All courses taken on Berkeley Summer Abroad and Berkeley Global Internships programs are accredited Berkeley courses.
 The course numbers, titles, units, and grades will post to your Berkeley transcript and are calculated into the cumulative UC GPA like an on-campus course.
 If approved by the department and/or college, the courses may fulfill major, minor, breadth, and general education requirements.